oysteijo/npy_array/README.md

 ### Important message if you've used this library before 15th Feb 2020.
 I have made some changes huge changes to this library mid February 2020.
-The main data structure is renamed from `cmatrix_t` to `npy_array_t` to illustrate better that this is a _Numpy_ n-dimensional array that is available in C. The structures members are all the same when it comes to names and types.
+The main data structure is renamed from `cmatrix_t` to `npy_array_t` to illustrate better that this is a _NumPy_ n-dimensional array that is available in C. The structures members are all the same when it comes to names and types.

 The API calls has been changed to reflect the data structure name change.
 All functions